Logius-standaarden/API-Design-Rules/sections/designRules.md

 </div>

 <div class="rule" id="/core/date-time/timezone" data-type="functional">
-   <p class="rulelab">Allow all timezone offsets in requests and use UTC in responses</p>
+   <p class="rulelab">Allow all time zone offsets in requests and use UTC in responses</p>
    <dl>
       <dt>Statement</dt>
       <dd>
-         <p>APIs MUST accept any timezone offset in fields in requests containing a datetime.
-Fields in responses containing a datetime SHOULD be in UTC (e.g. <code>Z</code> as timezone offset).
+         <p>APIs MUST accept any time zone offset in fields in requests containing a datetime.
+Fields in responses containing a datetime SHOULD be in UTC (e.g. <code>Z</code> as time zone offset).
          <aside class="example">
             <p>A field "<code>meetingStartTime</code>" containing a datetime value to denote the start time of a meeting.
-Depending on the local timezone of the client, the UTC datetime value is converted to that local timezone.
+Depending on the local time zone of the client, the UTC datetime value is converted to that local time zone.
             <p>For example, a Dutch government worker travels to Ottowa in Canada and has an online meeting with their Dutch colleagues in The Netherlands.
-Instead of showing the meeting start time in the timezone of The Netherlands, it is shown in the relevant local timezone in Ottowa.
+Instead of showing the meeting start time in the time zone of The Netherlands, it is shown in the relevant local time zone in Ottowa.
          </aside>
-         <p>If the original timezone is relevant for users (such as the timezone in which a value is registered), the timezone offset MUST be stored and published as a separate field in [[ISO8601-1]] format <code>time-offset</code>.
+         <p>If the original time zone is relevant for users (such as the time zone in which a value is registered), the time zone offset MUST be stored and published as a separate field in [[ISO8601-1]] format <code>time-offset</code>.
          <aside class="example">
-            <p>A response containing a field "<code>timeOfBirth</code>" with a datetime value to denote the time of birth of a child in The Netherlands also has a field "<code>timeOfBirthTimezone</code>" with the relevant timezone offset (<code>+01:00</code> or <code>+02:00</code>).
+            <p>A response containing a field "<code>timeOfBirth</code>" with a datetime value to denote the time of birth of a child in The Netherlands also has a field "<code>timeOfBirthTimezone</code>" with the relevant time zone offset (<code>+01:00</code> or <code>+02:00</code>).
          </aside>
       </dd>
       <dt>Rationale</dt>
       <dd>
-         <p>Allowing clients to use any timezone offset in requests results in flexibility and less complexity for users.
+         <p>Allowing clients to use any time zone offset in requests results in flexibility and less complexity for users.
 Using UTC in responses results in clarity and removes ambiguity.
          <p class="note">While storage formats are outside the scope of this specification, it is recommended to use appropriate temporal data types (such as <code>DATE</code> and <code>TIMESTAMPTZ</code>).
-Many database systems store these values internally in UTC and handle timezone conversion automatically on read/write.
+Many database systems store these values internally in UTC and handle time zone conversion automatically on read/write.
       </dd>
    </dl>
 </div>